Packing for Your Trip:

 - You can pack toys in your child’s carry-on baggage, but leave toys that look like weapons (e.g. water guns, toy grenades, etc.) at home.

 Tip: Solid foods such as apples, granola bars or sandwiches can be packed in your carry-on as a snack on the plane.
-Beverages (including water bottles and any liquids of more than 100 ml), however, can’t come with you.
-See more information on permitted foods.
+See Travelling with Food Items for more detail.

 - When you arrive at the checkpoint, check if the Family/Special Needs lane is available.
 This lane features screening equipment that can accommodate larger items, and screening officers who offer additional assistance to passengers needing more time or help with their belongings to get through security.